drawbuildplay/blog/content/blog/diy-outdoor-patio-lights.md

 +++
 categories = ["home-decor", "smart-home"] date = "2019-04-17T00:00:00-04:00"
 description = "Installing outdoor patio lights creates a nice summer vibe to your outdoor patio.
-Create outdoor lights to set the mood and enjoy your outdoor patio well after the sun goes down." draft = true pins = [] title = "DIY Outdoor Patio Lights"
+Patio Lighting sets the mood for you to enjoy your outdoor patio well after the sun goes down." draft = true pins = [] title = "DIY Outdoor Patio Lights"